Žan Tabak: Post-NBA career

 Tabak spent the remaining four years of his playing career in Spain with Real Madrid, DKV Joventut, and Unicaja Málaga.He maintained a high caliber of play during his later career.
 Even as he won with Split and the Rockets in his earlier days, he ended twenty years of professional basketball also as a winner: along with Jorge Garbajosa, Tabak helped Málaga to win the 2005 King's Cup, the Spanish national cup trophy.

 In 2006, he worked for the New York Knicks as an international scout.

 In 2011, he debuted as head coach with Sant Josep Girona of the LEB Oro league.
 In 2012, he moved to Poland where he became the head coach of the 2011–12 Polish league runner-up Trefl Sopot.
 In November 2012, he became head coach of Saski Baskonia.
 With the Spanish squad, he achieved a 17-game winning streak for games played in both the EuroLeague and the Liga ACB.
 After being eliminated in the 2012–13 season quarterfinals, Baskonia announced that Tabak would not continue as head coach.

 Tabak was the head coach of the Slovakia national basketball team from 2019 until 2021.
 He led them to the second round of pre-qualification for the 2023 World Cup and then led the position for personal reasons.
 At the same time he was the head coach of the Polish Stelmet Zielona Gora.

 On June 30, 2021, Tabak signed with San Pablo Burgos of the Liga ACB.
 In November, 2021, after a series of bad results, he left the club.

 On May 9, 2022, he has signed with Trefl Sopot of the PLK.

+On January 26, 2026, he took over as head coach for MoraBanc Andorra of the Liga ACB after the departure of coach Joan Plaza.
+After avoiding relegation at the end of the 2025–26 ACB season, Tabak signed a contract extension for two more seasons with Andorra on June 9, 2026.